imabuddha/eidogo-for-wordpress/readme.txt

 match things like margins with the rest of your layout or to change how instances are laid out by default when no alignment has been specified.

+= How did you get the really compact layout with tiny stones in that screenshot of the random problem widget? =

+You can do a lot with EidoGo and stylesheets.
+I've included an example stylesheet and the images I used in a the `tiny-theme` directory.
+The exact details of the stylesheet will depend on your theme, but the example should have the information you need to get you started.

 = Can I make SGF files show up nicely on the attachment page? =

 Yep, a convenience function is included; you'll just have to edit your theme's